Introduction

 What should I do if my multimeter shows inconsistent readings?

-Check the probe connections and ensure they are clean and secure; if the issue persists, consider replacing the multimeter or its batteries.
+Start by checking the probe connections to make sure they are clean and secure.
+If the problem continues, it might be time to replace the multimeter or its batteries.

 How can I verify the accuracy of my multimeter before testing?

-Yes, you can verify accuracy by testing known resistances or comparing readings with another calibrated multimeter.
+You can check its accuracy by testing known resistances or comparing its readings with another calibrated multimeter.

 What are the signs that indicate a faulty wire or connection?

-Yes, if you notice flickering lights, intermittent power, or unusual heat at connections, these may indicate a faulty wire or connection that requires further inspection.
+Flickering lights, intermittent power, or unusual heat at connections can signal a faulty wire or connection that needs further inspection.